iechor/docs/content/network/drivers/bridge.md

 ## Skip IP address configuration

-The `com.docker.network.bridge.inhibit_ipv4` option lets you create a network that uses an existing bridge and have Docker skip configuring the IPv4 address on the bridge.
+The `com.iechor.network.bridge.inhibit_ipv4` option lets you create a network that uses an existing bridge and have iEchor skip configuring the IPv4 address on the bridge.
 This is useful if you want to configure the IP address for the bridge manually.
 For instance if you add a physical interface to your bridge, and need to move its IP address to the bridge interface.

-To use this option, you should first configure the Docker daemon to use a self-managed bridge, using the `bridge` option in the `daemon.json` or the `dockerd --bridge` flag.
+To use this option, you should first configure the iEchor daemon to use a self-managed bridge, using the `bridge` option in the `daemon.json` or the `iechord --bridge` flag.

 With this configuration, north-south traffic won't work unless you've manually configured the IP address for the bridge.